Multi-Stage Self-Supervised Learning for Graph Convolutional Networks on Graphs with Few Labels: Experiments

 \section{Experiments}

 In this section we conduct extensive experiments to demonstrate the effectiveness of our proposed M3S Algorithm on graphs with few labeled nodes.
-For the graph dataset, we select the three commonly used citation networks: CiteSeer, Cora and PubMed~\citep{sen2008collective}.
+For the graph dataset, we select the three commonly used citation networks: CiteSeer, Cora and PubMed~\cite{sen2008collective}.
 Dateset statistics are summarized in Table~\ref{table_dataset}.

-As for the baselines, we opt the Label Propagation~(LP)~\citep{wu2012learning} using ParWalks; Graph Convolutional Networks~(GCNs)~\citep{kipf2016semi}; Self-Training, Co-Training, Union and Intersection~\citep{li2018deeper} all based on the confidence of prediction.
+As for the baselines, we opt the Label Propagation~(LP) \cite{wu2012learning} using ParWalks; Graph Convolutional Networks~(GCNs)~\cite{kipf2016semi}; Self-Training, Co-Training, Union and Intersection~\cite{li2018deeper} all based on the confidence of prediction.
 On graphs with low label rates, we compare both our Multi-Stage Training Framework and M3S Algorithm with other state-of-the-art approaches by changing the label rate for each dataset.
 We report the mean accuracy of 10 runs in all result tables to make fair comparison.
+Our implementationm, including the splitting of train and test datasets, adapts from original version in~\cite{li2018deeper}.